tzunun/ros2-gazebo-nav2/README.md

 https://classic.gazebosim.org/tutorials?tut=ros2_installing&cat=connect_ros

-I have not tested the script in Ubuntu 20.04 yet only 22.04.
+I have not tested the script in Ubuntu 20.04 yet, only Ubuntu 22.04.